-Transcription is the ideal online job for students as it requires little or no prior experience.
+Transcription is the ideal online job to make money in college as it requires little or no prior experience.
 The work involves listening to audios and typing out what is playing on the audio in the form of a transcript.
 General transcription is emerging as one of the most popular choices on the job market.
 A transcription job offers good pay if the work meets the quality benchmarks.
 While a majority of the transcription companies require experience, there are some that hire even without it.

 How Does One Get Transcription Work?